 The University adopts rules and regulations that are necessary for the orderly, harmonious, and beneficial functioning of the WKU Community.
 Accordingly, all WKU students must adhere to those known as the Student Code of Conduct.
 All students have the responsibility to recognize that their actions reflect upon each individual and the entire university community you are a member of.

 To all students-I am pleased you have chosen WKU as your institution of Higher Education.
 Please work hard in the classroom and have responsible fun during your time as a WKU student.

 I thank you for viewing our home page.
-Please take some additional time to review our entire site as you will find more information about the Judicial Affairs.
+Please take some additional time to review our entire site as you will find more information about Student Conduct.
 The Student Handbook also has information for everyone—prospective students, students, parents, staff, alumni, and professional colleagues.

 Michael P. Crowe, Jr.

 Title IX Deputy Coordinator/Investigator

 Our mission is to maintain a campus community conducive to a positive learning environment.

 Promoting Ethics, Integrity, Civility and Responsibility of all Students